South Florida Professional Tennis Instruction

 Youth Excellence Tennis Program; Hollywood Florida, USA

-Now, please take a moment to check out two of our young YETP tennis superstars Steven and Luzaan featured in a recent "Portrait of Achievement" magazine article.
-These kids are among the best of the best and the pictures featured in the editorial are truly amazing.
+Now, please take a moment to check out two of our young tennis superstars Steven and Luzaan featured in a "Portrait of Achievement" magazine article.
+These kids are among the best of the best and set the standard for excellence in their respective age group.

 Back

-Be sure to also check out Christine's latest tennis video FOR FREE!
-This extraordinary DVD features an insightful look into the making of a young tennis superstar with eight year-old Christine Rosz demonstrating her world-class tennis form and masterful technique with a variety of tennis strokes and on-court demonstrations.
-Christine Rosz is the daughter of SFPTI Tennis Director and YETP Program Instructor Andrew Rosz and sets the standard by which all other young tennis players are judged; worldwide.
+Be sure to also watch Christine Rosz's tennis DVD video online FOR FREE!
+This entertaining documentary features an insightful look into the making of a young tennis champion with then eight year-old Christine Rosz demonstrating her world-class tennis form and masterful technique with a variety of tennis strokes and on-court demonstrations.
+Christine Rosz is the daughter of SFPTI Tennis Director and YETP Program Instructor Andrew Rosz and continues to this day to set the standard for junior tennis excellence.
 Run Time: 12 min.

 Click on the image to see the enlarged picture...